New indications and combinations with protons

 Proton beam therapy (PBT) is a type of advanced radiotherapy, with the potential of more precisely delivering a targeted dose of radiation to the tumour while improving the sparing of the surrounding healthy tissues and because the dose is delivered in the tumour there is no exit dose.

-The first NHS proton therapy centre will open in Manchester later in 2018 and will include a research room, which allows research to be undertaken to keep the treatments offered to patients in the gantry rooms at the cutting edge.
+The first NHS proton therapy centre opened in Manchester in December 2018 and includes a research room, which allows research to be undertaken to keep the treatments offered to patients in the gantry rooms at the cutting edge.

 At the moment, PBT is offered where existing clinical evidence suggests there is maximum benefit to patients and where tumours are difficult or impossible to treat by more conventional means.